DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-1-ect-evidence.md

 This is one of the greatest errors we make as teachers.
 If you are going to take the time to provide feedback to pupils then you need to allow time for pupils to act on it otherwise you will not help pupils to improve.
 Therefore, good assessment needs to both provide you with _useful_ information (i.e. you can put it to use) and it also needs to provide actionable information for your pupils.

-Dylan Wiliam and Paul Black’s work _Inside the Black Box_, published in 1998, is considered the seminal text in relation to assessment and has influenced assessment practices in schools up and down the country.
+Dylan Wiliam and Paul Black's work _Inside the Black Box_, published in 1998, is considered the seminal text in relation to assessment and has influenced assessment practices in schools up and down the country.

 At times, however, these practices did not reflect the research they were based on.
 At its core, formative assessment stressed the need for assessment to be something that teachers and students respond to in order to reflect and adapt their practice but in too many cases, the "assessment" became more about collecting data than improving outcomes.
 Indeed, Wiliam would later say that he should have used the term “responsive teaching” rather than formative assessment.